AidanShipperley/PPO-LibTorch/README.md

 4. Configure the Linux Release build by running the following.
     1. Set `-DCUDAToolkit_ROOT` to the root directory of your CUDA Toolkit.
 On Ubuntu, this should be located at `/usr/local/cuda-XX.x/`
     2. Set `-DCMAKE_PREFIX_PATH` to the root directory of your Libtorch installation.
-This should be the parent directory containing you `/bin` and `/lib64` folders.
+This should be the parent directory containing your `/bin` and `/lib64` folders.
-    3. Leave `-DTORCH_CUDA_ARCH_LIST` as is, this is required as a [workaround to a bug in LibTorch](https://github.com/pytorch/pytorch/issues/113948#issuecomment-1886877697).
     ```bash
-    cmake --preset linux-release -DCUDAToolkit_ROOT=/usr/local/cuda-12.1 \
+    cmake --preset linux-release \
+    -DCUDAToolkit_ROOT=/usr/local/cuda-12.6 \
-    -DCMAKE_PREFIX_PATH=/home/runner/work/PPO-LibTorch/PPO-LibTorch/libtorch/libtorch \
+    -DCMAKE_PREFIX_PATH=/home/runner/work/PPO-LibTorch/PPO-LibTorch/libtorch/libtorch
-    -DTORCH_CUDA_ARCH_LIST="8.0 8.6 8.9 9.0"
     ```

 5. Navigate into the release build directory: